Electrum Discovery (CVE:ELY) Stock Price Down 14.3% – Here’s What Happened

-Electrum Discovery Corp (CVE:ELY – Get Free Report) shares dropped 14.3% during mid-day trading on Friday .
+Electrum Discovery Corp (CVE:ELY – Get Free Report)’s stock price was down 14.3% during mid-day trading on Friday .
 The stock traded as low as C$0.06 and last traded at C$0.06.
 Approximately 741,900 shares traded hands during trading, an increase of 77% from the average daily volume of 420,225 shares.
 The stock had previously closed at C$0.07.

 Electrum Discovery Corp. operates as a mineral exploration and development company.
 It focuses on the Western Tethyan Belt with activities in the Republic of Serbia.
 The company's flagship project is the copper-gold Timok East Project.
 The company is based in Vancouver, Canada.